-Queensland’s fisheries resources are shared among recreational fishers, commercial fishers, charter operators and people practicing traditional indigenous fishing.
-This statewide recreational fishing survey is part of the Fisheries Queensland monitoring program which collects recreational fishing information.
+Queensland’s fisheries resources are shared among recreational fishers, commercial fishers, charter operators and people practising traditional fishing.
+This statewide recreational fishing survey is part of Fisheries Queensland’s monitoring program which collects recreational fishing information.

 The statewide recreational fishing survey series commenced in 1997 and provides recreational fishing catch and effort information necessary to safeguard marine resources for tomorrow.

 Initial results of the 2019–20 survey

 The initial phase of the survey provides estimates of the number of Queensland residents who go fishing in Queensland:

 - Almost 943,000 Queenslanders went recreational fishing in Queensland in 2019.

 - Recreational fishing’s popularity has increased amongst Queensland residents 5 years or older from 15% in 2013 to nearly 19% in 2019.